What is EVM in crypto?

 Here you can delve more into what is an Ethereum Virtual Machine.

-Benefits and downsides of EVM
+What are the Benefits of EVM crypto?

-EVM brings with it a lot of benefits, such as:
+Ethereum Virtual Machine brings with it a lot of benefits, such as:

 Execute untrusted code without risking data.
 EVM guarantees that its computations will not affect your data or programs in any way; it is isolated from the other parts of the system.